- Member Center

 |IP100 Advisory Board|

-Mr. Strassburger began his career at Purdue as Chief Patent Counsel, and was later named Vice President, Intellectual Property Counsel.
 At Purdue, Mr. Strassburger has worldwide responsibility for intellectual property prosecution and litigation.
 He has negotiated numerous acquisitions, licenses, and patent settlements throughout the world.
-He is also responsible for all legal affairs of Purdue, including antitrust, transactional, and regulatory legal matters in the United States.
+He is also responsible for all legal affairs of Purdue, including antitrust, transactional, and regulatory legal matters.

 Mr. Strassburger received his BS degree in Chemical Engineering and his BA in Philosophy from Tufts University, and a Juris Doctorate degree from the University of Connecticut.
 He is admitted to practice in New York and Connecticut as well as the U.S. Patent and Trademark Office.